SeanCCarter/CompArchFA15/Midterm/Schematic.md

 ![Counter](./images/Blinker-Counter.png)

-The counter changes the state of Q when its input is high, and its other output signal is high when both its own state and in the input are high.
+The counter changes the state of Q when its input is high, and its other output signal is high when both its own state and the input are high.

 - Inputs: IN, CLK
 - Outputs: Q, OUT